 Recipe Notes

-Note 2: Tzatziki sauce: Nothing beats this homemade sauce with these meatballs!
-You can make it the day before.
-To make: grate an unpeeled Persian or English cucumber on the largeh oles of a cheese grater to get a full 1/2 cup.
-Line a small bowl with a few paper towels (or a clean kitchen towel) and place the grated cucumber on top.
-Squeeze out as much extra moisture as you can; add to a bowl with 1/2 cup plain Greek yogurt, 1 tsp minced garlic, 1 tbsp lemon juice, 1/2 tsp lemon zest, 1-1/2 tbsp olive oil, 1-1/2 tsp red wine vinegar, 1/4 tsp salt, & 1/8 tsp pepper.
-Stir and refrigerate until ready to use.
+To make: Grate an unpeeled Persian or English cucumber (large grater holes) to get 1/2 cup.
+Place the grated cucumber in a paper towel or clean kitchen towel and squeeze out as much moisture as possible.
+Combine it in a bowl with 1/2 cup plain Greek yogurt, 1 tsp minced garlic, 1/2 tsp lemon zest, 1 tbsp lemon juice, 1 1/2 tbsp olive oil, 1 1/2 tsp red wine vinegar, 1/4 tsp salt, and 1/8 tsp pepper.
+Stir well and refrigerate until ready to serve.

-Note 3: Toasting pitas: To toast the pita, spray both sides of the pita with olive oil cooking spray and char directly over the gas flames (at medium to medium-low heat) for a few seconds.
+Note 4: To toast the pita, spray both sides of the pita with cooking spray and char directly over the gas flames (at medium to medium-low heat) for a few seconds.
 Use tongs to flip until pitas are lightly charred.

-Nutrition information is calculated for four meatballs, without pita or tzatziki.
+Nutrition Note: Nutrition information is calculated for 4 meatballs, without pita or tzatziki.

 More Recipes You'll Love